gftf2011/arch-unit-js/README.md

 ## :page_facing_up: About

 A JavaScript/TypeScript library for enforcing architectural rules and constraints in your codebase.
 Inspired by ArchUnit for Java, this tool provides a fluent API to define and validate architectural boundaries, naming conventions, and dependency rules.
-It is agnostic about the testing framework and supports for several OS systems !
+It is agnostic about the testing framework & OS systems !
+Also provides support for both _ESModules_ and _CommonJS_ projects !

 > **Note**: Backend-focused (frontend support coming soon).

-> **Note**: TC39 Decorators Proposal (support coming soon).

 <br/>